theRealAph/ScopeLocals/README.md

 context is mutable by callees.

-It would be ideal if the Java Platform provided a way to have per thread context for millions of virtual threads that is immutable by default and, given the low cost of forking virtual threads, inheritable.
+It would be ideal if the Java Platform provided a way to have per thread context for millions of virtual threads that is immutable and, given the low cost of forking virtual threads, inheritable.
 Because these ideal per thread variables are immutable, thir data can be easily shared by child threads, rather than copied to child threads.
 Thread local variables were the 90s realization of per thread variabels; we need a better realization of per thread vairables for the modern era.

 Because these ideal per thread variables are immutable and lightweight, they align well with the thread-per-request model given